 Amla acts as nature's sunscreen for your hair!
 Amla is rich in tannins and calcium.
 Tannins are a natural vegetable source of polyphenol- a chemical that binds to keratin proteins in the hair, thus helping them remain in the hair structure and adding to the strand's strength and shine.

 3.Helps Fight Dandruff

 Vitamin C in Amla is the star ingredient.
 It maintains scalp health by reducing hair fall and dandruff.
 Vitamin C helps to absorb nutrients and clarify the scalp by acting as a gentle chemical exfoliant -removing the buildup of dirt and grime on the scalp.

 Amla is rich in Vitamin E, which is a great conditioner for the hair.
 It helps reduce frizz in hair strands, leaving hair smooth and silky.
 As it replenishes hydration to the hair and locks in moisture, which ensures it is manageable and tangle-free.

-Fenugreek seeds are rich in folic acid, Vitamin A, Vitamin K and Vitamin C. They are also high in iron and protein, and contain active phytochemicals such as flavonoids and saponins which contain antioxidant and anti-inflammatory effects.
+Fenugreek seeds are rich in folic acid, Vitamin A, Vitamin K and Vitamin C. Also high in iron and protein, and contain active phytochemicals such as flavonoids and saponins which contain antioxidant and anti-inflammatory effects.

-- Fenugreek is rich in saponins- saponin is an antibacterial compound that helps unclog your hair follicles so your scalp is fresh and clean, encouraging hair growth and slowing hair loss.
+Fenugreek is rich in saponins- saponin is an antibacterial compound that helps unclog your hair follicles so your scalp is fresh and clean, encouraging hair growth and slowing hair loss.
 As saponins help clear build up from the scalp, they also help in the fight against dandruff.

-In today's times, when there are a plethora of stressors and pollutants that damage our hair, natural ingredients can help replenish our tired tresses.
+In today's times, when there are a plethora of stressors and pollutants that damage our hair; natural ingredients can help replenish our tired tresses.
 Including it in our diet as well in our regular hair care routine by buying products that contain them as a key ingredient is the best way to get healthy, lustrous hair.